ccmothes/ges_health_study_app/README.md

 census tracts with neighborhood boundaries made available from Denver Open Data and calculated the population-weighted mean of the census tract estimates.
-If a census tract overlapped with more than one neighborhood, it was assigned the neighborhood with the largest overpal.
+If a census tract overlapped with more than one neighborhood, it was assigned the neighborhood with the largest overlap.
 For the population characteristics, we weighted the census tract estimates by the total population in the census tract.
 For the health indicators, we weighted the census tract estimates using population estimates that corresponded with the age group represented by the indicator (e.g.,